Digging deep into Windows 10

 Fresh keyboard shortcuts!

 Windows 10 packs a handful of fresh keyboard shortcuts, all tied to newfound abilities inside the revamped operating system.
-There are many more than we can list here, so head over to PCWorld’s guide to Windows 10’s keyboard shortcuts to learn all about them.
+There are many more than we can list here, so head over to PCWorld’s guide to Windows 10’s keyboard shortcuts to learn all about them, or our dedicated look at the best keyboard shortcuts for faster browsing and typing.
 If you really want to get fancy, augment those hotkeys with Windows 10's new touchpad gestures for true shortcut mastery.

 More obscure Windows tools